deepfield-team/DeepField-app/README.md

 [examples](https://github.com/deepfield-team/DeepField/blob/main/tutorials)
 in the `DeepField` repository to prepare a script.

+## Rendering options

+By default, rendering is performed locally in the user's browser using vtk webassembly functionality.
+To enable vtk remote rendering backend, use option `-vr` or `--vtk_remote`

 ## Next releases

 The project is developing.
 We are preparing new releases with new features.